ZScore314/Getting-and-Cleaning-Data-Assignment/README.md

 * Appropriately labels the dataset with descriptive variable names
 * Creates a separate tidy dataset that consists of the mean and standard deviation of each variable for each subject and activity
 * The final dataset is exported to a new file called tidy.txt

+## Please see R script file for additional details on the analysis